Pearl Izumi Attack Hybrid Cycling Jacket — Wind-Resistant and Breathable

 Dressing for cool weather gravel rides requires a balance of breathability, wind protection and warmth.
-Layering is important, but your choice of the outer layer is even more critical because of the need for wind protection and, ultimately, breathability.
+Layering is important, but your choice of the outer layer is even more critical because of the need for wind protection and, ultimately, breathability for your layering system.
 If it’s not raining, I often run a combination of layers, including a lightweight wind jacket and a vest, plus a base layer and jersey.
 But I’m always on the search for options and experimenting with new layers.
 The latest jacket to make its way into my cool-weather cycling kit is the Pearl Izumi Attack Hybrid Cycling Jacket (for men and women).
 While not waterproof, it balances wind protection and breathability for cool weather riding.
 It essentially replaces a more traditional windbreaker cycling jacket and arguably offers more wind protection and breathability, too.

-It’s a Softshell Cycling Jacket
+pearl-izumi-cycling-jacketIt’s a Softshell Cycling Jacket

+Pearl Izumi knows cycling, and their experience comes through in a clean, streamlined jacket with a cut that feels comfortable and natural on the bike.
 The Attack Hybrid is one of three cycling jackets in Pearl’s Attack family, including the Attack WxB (waterproof) and the Attack Barrier (an ultralight wind jacket).
 Aptly named, the Attack Hybrid falls somewhere in between with its windproof, water-resistant build.

 Permanent DWR

 While not waterproof, the Hybrid Attack Jacket is highly water-resistant thanks to the tight weave of the main fabric and Pearl Izumi’s proprietary (and PFAS-free) durable water-repellent (DWR) finish called PI Dry®.
 Unlike more traditional DWR treatments, Pearl says PI Dry® is permanent.
 Permanence is achieved by treating the fibers before the material is woven versus the more common approach, where the completed material is treated.
-The jacket has proven to repel light drizzle and road spray well.
+The jacket has proven to repel drizzle and road spray well.
 Nonetheless, it is not made for riding in the rain.

 Breathable Enough for Multi-Hour Rides